-To register, please contact Mrs. Fallows, secretary to the CCAC, at firstname.lastname@example.org; space is limited.
+To register, please contact CCAC secretary, at firstname.lastname@example.org; space is limited.
 Check-in will be at 8:15 a.m., and the test will begin at 8:30 a.m. in the Library.
 If you have any questions about the test or whether your student should take it, please contact Mr. Elison at email@example.com.

 Advanced Placement exams are administered each year in May and represent the culmination of a rigorous, college-level (AP) course.
 AP exams test the student's ability to perform at a college level.
 Students that score well on the test may earn college placement and credit.